 If your boss is ignoring you, workplace expert Lynn Taylor advises not to get caught up in a cycle of worry.
 “When your manager ignores you, the lack of response can make you fall into a cascade of wasteful worries: Does he or she dislike what I submitted … my work in general?
 Is my job on the line?
 What might this mean to my financial stability?”
 Taylor said in her Psychology Today column.

 Instead of getting wrapped up in a ball of anxiety, step back and examine your work interactions.
-Here are some reasons you might be getting ignored at work.
+Here are five great reasons you might be getting ignored at work.

 1. You wait to be noticed